Madeleine McCann suspect charged with separate sex offences

 The prime suspect in the disappearance of Madeleine McCann has been charged in Germany with unrelated sexual offences.

-Convicted sex offender Christian Brueckner is accused of five offences between 2000 and 2017 in Portugal - none are related to the McCann case.
+Convicted sex offender Christian Brueckner is accused of five offences between 2000 and 2017 in Portugal.

 German prosecutors say the investigation into her disappearance is ongoing separately.